-The Buddhist philosophers who came later, rejected ether as an element and replaced it with life, joy and sorrow.
+Physics in Ancient India3: The Buddhist philosophers who came later rejected either as an element and replaced it with life, joy, and sorrow.

 Since ancient times Indian philosophers believed that except Akash (ether), all other elements were physically palpable.
-Hence, it comprised of miniscule particles of matter.
-The last miniscule particle of matter which could not be subdivided further was termed Parmanu.
+Hence, it comprised of minuscule particles of matter.
+The last minuscule particle of matter which could not be subdivided further was termed Parmanu.

 The word Parmanu is a combination of Param, meaning beyond, and any meaning atom.
 Thus the term Parmanu is suggestive of the possibility that, at least at an abstract level Indian philosophers in ancient times had conceived the possibility of splitting an atom which.
 This is what we know today, the source of atomic energy.
 This Indian concept of the atom was developed independently and prior to the development of the idea in the Greco-Roman world.